mhassell/gqrx_scan/README.md

 4. Timeout for scan_range (so as not to get stuck on a birdie or a continuous broadcast)

-5. Logging for the scan_range function to find interesting frequencies automatically.
+5. Logging for the scan_range function to find interesting frequencies automatically

-6. Interface with the bookmarks in gqrx

-7. Interface with automatic recording of a given frequency (or set of freqs) and save the audio and timestamp in a sqlite database
+6. Interface with automatic recording of a given frequency (or set of freqs) and save the audio and timestamp like gqrx does